-Type of TLS/SSL Certificates Methods for Authority Validation DV Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements.
-OV Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements, and Validating organization or individual's identity in accordance with the Baseline Requirements and Sections 3.2.2 or 3.2.3 for assurance level 3 of the CPS.
-EV Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements, and Performing identification and authentication of individual/organization identity and confirmation of authorization by Contract Signer and Certificate Approver in accordance with the EV SSL Certificate Guidelines.
+Type of TLS/SSL Certificates Methods for Authority Validation DV ■ Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements.
+OV Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements, and Performing identification and authentication of organization identity and confirmation of authorization in accordance with the Baseline Requirements and Sections 3.2.2 or 3.2.3 for EV assurance level 3 of the CPS.
+Validating the applicant's ownership or control of the domain in accordance with the Baseline Requirements, and Performing identification and authentication of organization identity and confirmation of authorization by Contract Signer and Certificate Approver in accordance with the EV SSL Certificate Guidelines.